umbralcalc/dexetera/prompt.md

 I want the Go programmer to be able to specify a lot of how this JS frontend looks for these decision-making games by generating the visualisations with Go code if possible, while doing this in a way which is maintainable and works well with the abstractions already provided by the stochadex package (at the very least the ones exposed in the State protocol buffer layer, but ideally even more at the `simulator.Iteration` and `simulator.OutputFunction` level too).

 I don't want the stochadex framework to have to change, so all of the proposed changes here should be extensions written in this repo ideally, but I'm willing to consider feature extensions to the stochadex if you think it's really important.

-A good first step should be to update the pkg/games/game.go and pkg/games/minimal_example.go to use the simulator.ConfigGenerator to build the simulation configs step-by-step and then you can generate the implementation and settings configs needed in cmd/minimal_example/main.go using .GenerateConfigs()